 Q&A with Benoît Claveranne, CEO International and New Markets, and Sébastien Van Dyk, Group Transformation Human Resources Director, both of AXA Group.
 The Economist Intelligence Unit (EIU) interviewed Mr Claveranne and Mr Van Dyk to explore the nature of—and solutions to—the talent required to bridge the strategy design-delivery gap.

-- The survey was conducted in June and July 2017.
+[^1]: On December 1st 2017 Benoît Claveranne was appointed Chief Executive Officer International and New Markets of the AXA Group. [^2]: The survey was conducted in June and July 2017.
 Respondents all work for large companies: 48% had annual global revenue of US$1bn-5bn; 39% of US$5bn-10bn, and the remaining 13% of more than US$10bn.
 The survey sample is also senior, with half C-level or above and the other half made up of senior and executive VPs, directors, and heads of business units and departments.
 In geographic terms, 30% each come from North America, Europe, and Asia-Pacific and the remainder from the rest of the world.
 Finally, respondents are from a wide range of industries, with IT (10%), financial services (9%), and manufacturing (8%) most frequently represented.